 JOÃO KOUYOUMDJIAN is a Brazilian born classical guitarist of mixed Brazilian and Armenian ethnic heritage.
-He is a graduate of The Juilliard School and the University of São Paulo where he studied under Sharon Isbin and Edelton Gloeden respectively.
-He has also studied with Preto Moreno as well as being a mentee of Paulo Martelli.
+He is a graduate of The Juilliard School and the University of São Paulo, where he studied under Sharon Isbin and Edelton Gloeden, respectively.
+He has also studied with Preto Moreno, Paulo Martelli and William Daghlian.

-Since winning the XXI Souza Lima National Guitar Competition in São Paulo, Brazil in 2010, Kouyoumdjian has been building a steady international performance career that has spanned the United States, Brazil, Europe and Africa.
-Among his concert engagements, noted stops have included Weill Recital Hall at Carnegie Hall, the Kennedy Center, Lincoln Center, and the Metropolitan Museum.
+An award-winning artist in his homeland, Kouyoumdjian has appeared on stages in the United States, Brazil, Europe and Africa, with noted stops at the Kennedy Center, Lincoln Center, and the Metropolitan Museum.
 He has also performed as a guest soloist with the Armenian Philharmonic Orchestra in Yerevan, Armenia.